Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Spin and charge fluctuation theory

 where

 Using the relation Eq.~(\ref{eq:chipp0_1221}), the effective pairing vertex can finally be expressed as

 with

-For the intra-pseudospin channel, Pauli's exclusion principle is not enough to apply the same procedure.
-These solutions can be understood has having total pseudospin of $1$ and pseudospin projection $\pm 1$.
-Instead of solving the effective Eliashberg equation \eref{eq:effective_eliashberg}, we can solve the spinful one \eref{eq:eliashberg}.
-Comparing both formulations, we not only verify that both give the same answer, but we also find all pseudo-triplet states are almost degenerate, although different in structure.
+For the intra-pseudospin channel, Pauli's exclusion principle is not sufficient to construct an effective pairing vertex and we have to solve the spinful system through \eref{eq:eliashberg} to study these solutions.
+They can be understood as having total pseudospin of $1$ and pseudospin projection $\pm 1$.
+Comparing effective solutions in the inter-pseudospin channel with those of the spinful system, we not only verify that both give the same answer but also that all pseudo-triplet states are almost degenerate.
 This is very fortunate because, while we cannot go to low enough temperatures in the spinful case, the degeneracy between the intra-pseudospin and inter-pseudospin solutions allow us to discuss all possible solutions by only inspecting the inter-pseudospin channel.